2023 Most Popular Public Policy Master's Degree Schools in the Middle Atlantic Region

 Women make up 64% of the public policy majors at the school.

-University of Pittsburgh - Pittsburgh Campus landed the #8 spot in the 2023 rankings for the most popular master’s degree public policy programs.
-Located in the large city of Pittsburgh, Pitt is a public college with a very large student population.
+With a ranking of #8, University of Pittsburgh - Pittsburgh Campus did quite well on this year’s most popular schools for public policy students working on their master’s degree.
+Located in the city of Pittsburgh, Pitt is a public school with a very large student population.

 Of the 33 students majoring in public policy at Pitt, 30% are male and 70% are female.

-Read full report on Public Policy at University of Pittsburgh - Pittsburgh Campus
+Full Public Policy at University of Pittsburgh - Pittsburgh Campus Report

 Teachers College at Columbia University landed the #9 spot in the 2023 rankings for the most popular master’s degree public policy programs.
 Teachers College is a small private not-for-profit school located in the city of New York.